 Further Improving QCDSM

 While QCDSM is enough for many, it grew from QCD, and can evolve further.
-Expressed as ideals, Harmless, Effective, Timely, Abundant, and Empowering (HETAE), identifying the proper metrics becomes far easier in many contexts.
+Expressed as ideals, Harmless, Effective, Abundant, Timely, and Empowering (HEATE), identifying the proper metrics becomes far easier in many contexts.